Nadda launches poll campaign in Assam;asserts BJP will win 100 plus seats | Politics

 During the 15-year Congress rule in the state,2155 civiliansand 284 security forces personnel were killed,1200 personswere kidnapped, 51 per cent of the population had no power and56 per cent were without toilets, he alleged.

-Attacking the Congress further, Nadda said they startedprojects and delayed the work which escaled the cost but nevercompleted those projects.
+Attacking the Congress, Nadda said they started theprojects, then delayed the work...escalated the cost but nevercompleted those projects.

 After the BJP government came to power in Assam in 2016,it completed the Bhupen Hazarika Bridge, Bogibeel Bridge andthe Gas Cracker Project in the state, he said.